danthegoodman1/frontlink/README.md

 Messages are emitted to the backend as stringified JSON in the schema found in [`messages.ts`](/src/messages.ts).

 Frontlink expects that joining a room will work regardless of auth state or permissions.
 It's up to you on the backend to determine whether it will be able to send/receive messages to a given room, as it will only ever resubscribe if the component unmounts and remounts.

+You should also use a single URL path (like `/frontlink?token={jwt}`) for all connections, rather than being per-user or per-org when possible.
+Then you can manage scope and permissions to join rooms based on the provided token.

 ### Basic flow